zorimo76/translations/CONTRIBUTING.md

 },
 ```

 When this happens, the variable's translation is usually directly below the primary message.
 In this case, `{fosshost}` will be replaced with the translation of `tw.footer.host.fosshost`.
+This generally only happens when a translation contains a link, for example.